 I'm quite happy to pick out two or three strong doubles each week as part of my trading portfolio and they produce a steady long-term profit.
 Trading is all about avoiding losers rather than hitting winners, so I have no interest whatsoever in backing everything that pops up.

 If there's a strong double then I'm happy to get involved, otherwise there's always tomorrow.
 Those who can't control their urge to get involved every day, or who use trading as entertainment, are going to struggle.
-Betfair is full of very clever and ruthless traders who want to take your money.
-Unless you are smart, they will do just that.
+Betfair is full of clever and ruthless traders who want to take your money.
+Unless you're smart, they will do just that.

 For my first selection today, I looked at the top rated fixtures in the list.